ssi112/data-structures-algorithms/project3/explain.md

 ---
 ## Problem #4: Dutch National Flag Problem

+### Design
+The algorithm steps through the input list using a three-way partitioning of the array.
+Comparing items in the list to the middle value, the ones, it swaps the elements moving the zeroes to the beginning and the twos towards the end.

 ### Big O Space Complexity
+Uses three additional integers for keeping track of the low, mid and high points in the list plus one to hold the middle value for a total of four and, of course, a copy of the input list/array: O(n).
+Through the magic of Python, C really, we are able to swap elements without the need for a temp variable to hold one of the items to swap.

 ### Big O Time Complexity
+Iterates through the list one time to complete the swaps: O(n) where n is the number of elements in the list.

+---
+## Problem #5: Autocomplete With Tries

 ### Design

+### Big O Space Complexity

+### Big O Time Complexity

+---
+## Problem #6: Max and Min in a Unsorted Array

+### Design
+First things first, if the list size is zero just return False.
+If the list size is one then set min and max to the lone value.
+Use the first two items in the list and comparing them, set them to min or max.
+These form the base values for comparing items in the rest of the list.
+Now walk through the remainder of the list and compare items to update min or max as needed.

+### Big O Space Complexity
+Two variables to hold min and max plus a copy of the list of n elements: O(n)

+### Big O Time Complexity
+Makes one pass through the list examining each element one time: O(n) with n being number of elements in list.

+---
+## Problem #7: HTTPRouter using a Trie

+### Design

+### Big O Space Complexity

+### Big O Time Complexity